-A row of matching statement pendants are a clever way to light a kitchen island.
+A row of matching statement pendants are a clever way of lighting your kitchen island.
 They create an eye-catching feature that will also provide practical task lighting.

 Are LED lights good for a kitchen?

-LED lights are perfect for a kitchen – more eco-friendly than other types of lighting, they give off little heat and can create a natural daylight feel.
+LED lights are a perfect modern kitchen lighting option – more eco-friendly than other types of lighting, they give off little heat and can create a natural daylight feel.

-Cool white LED lights are best suited for the kitchen whether you are using them for task, accent or ambient lighting.
-To help you pick the correct color, check the Kelvins, a bright or cool white will usually be 4100 Kelvin.
+Cool white LED lights are best suited for the kitchen, whether you are using them for task, accent or ambient lighting.
+To help you pick the correct color, check the Kelvins – a bright or cool white will usually be 4,100 Kelvins.

 'In a kitchen, you do not really want to go below 3,000 Kelvins as the light becomes too yellow,' explains Niki.
 'But make it dimmable and you can create the right ambience for when the cooking turns to eating.'

 Blue dining room ideas – 12 beautiful ways to decorate with this soothing color scheme